SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 In this step, you will configure the yaml required for IIS Collection.

-Path of the different log file configured to capture IIS logs is needed to be given here (see [Prerequisites](#prerequisites)).
+The path of the log file configured to capture IIS logs is needed to be given here, refer to [Prerequisites](#prerequisites).

-Metrics for IIS are collected through windows perf counters.
+Metrics for IIS app are collected through windows perf counters.
 You can specify the **Collection Interval** to specify at what interval should the metrics be scrapped.

-You can add any custom fields which you want to tag along with the data ingested in Sumo.
+You can add any custom fields which you want to tag along with the data ingested in Sumo Logic.

 Click on the **Download YAML File** button to get the yaml file.